gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 <br>
 `1`

-The self is not an illusion of the mind, in the way illusion is interpreted.<br>
+The self is not an illusion of the mind, in the way illusion is usually understood.<br>
 Much like an axe is not an illusion of the mind, since it can cut and shape a real tree.<br>

 So is the illusion of the self, not an illusion; <br>